Mikopet/mikopet.dev/_posts/2020-12-24-hello-world.md

 Almost every development themed blog starts with the development of the very same blog.
 Why is that? _It is because:_

 > We coders love to create, love to achieve.
-It is a game for us to challenge ourselves every damn day.
+It is a game for us to challenge ourselves every damn day.<!--more-->
 >
 > -by me, 2020.
 Christmas Eve

 This blog is not an exception from that rule either, although it takes a slightly different approach.